 Yuko is a member of the Energy and Infrastructure Group.
 Her practice mainly focuses on M&A, project financing, and permits and authorizations of renewable energy projects.
 She also handles real estate transactions, environmental conservation and fintech matters.

-Yuko is a member of the environmental preservation committees of the Japan Federation of Bar Associations.
+Yuko has been appointed as special member of the Environmental Preservation Committee of the Japan Federation of Bar Associations every year since 2006.

 Francesca Isgrò, a Partner in the Rome office, is the responsible for the Administrative Law and member of the Banking & Finance Group.
 Francesca has extensive experience in administrative law, with a special focus on public contract work, tenders, supplies and services, and assistance and consulting in the event of litigation.

 Throughout her career, Francesca has focused on administrative and public law.
 Parallel to her advisory work, she has been involved in litigation before both the administrative law and civil courts.